Research Topic

 `Einig Mutterland nicht in Sicht': An Oral History of the East German Feminist Movement

-Click here to read my blog post for the Center for Transdisciplinary Gender Studies
+- My Blog Post for the Center for Transdisciplinary Gender Studies

 Previous Research